Online Depression Intervention Study

 Randomized Controlled Trial of a culturally-adapted computerized Cognitive Behavior Therapy (cCBT) program to treat depressive symptoms, syndromes, and disorders among rural Montanans

 Montana ranks high among states on mental health disorder prevalence and low on access to mental health care.
 It has the highest suicide rate in the nation.
 Of Montana’s 56 counties, 10 are classified as rural and 45 as frontier, accentuating distance and provider availability challenges in accessing care.
 New treatment delivery modalities are needed to complement, supplement and augment scarce mental health care.
 With increased Internet accessibility, computer-administered Cognitive Behavior Therapy (cCBT) programs have emerged as viable approaches to effective treatment of depression.
-Thrive, a sophisticated interactive digital cCBT program using a largely video format platform intended to enhance engagement, has been shown to significantly reduce depressive symptoms among adults with varying severity of depressive symptomatology in uncontrolled trials in urban settings.
-The goal of this project is to conduct a randomized controlled trial (RCT) of Thrive to determine its effectiveness in reducing depressive symptom severity among Montanans, many of whom have few or no other options for mental health treatment.
+Thrive by Waypoint Health Innovations is a sophisticated interactive digital cCBT program using a largely video format platform intended to enhance engagement, has been shown to significantly reduce depressive symptoms among adults with varying severity of depressive symptomatology in uncontrolled trials in urban settings.
+The goal of this project is to conduct a randomized controlled trial (RCT) of Thrive by Waypoint Health Innovations to determine its effectiveness in reducing depressive symptom severity among Montanans, many of whom have few or no other options for mental health treatment.

 This project is led by Dr. Mark Schure, Assistant Professor of Community Health (MSU).
 Co-investigators include Dr. Sandra Bailey, Professor of Family and Human Development, MSU Extension; and, Dr. John Greist, Professor of Psychiatry-Emeritus at the University of Wisconsin-Madison and Affiliate Professor, Cell Biology and Neuroscience, MSU.